google/node-sec-roadmap/chapter-5/oversight.md

 Linters are not perfect.
 There are no sound production-quality static type systems for JavaScript, so its linters are also necessarily heuristic.
-Tslint typically has more fine-grained type information available than eslint, so there are probably more anti-patterns that can be identified with an acceptable false-positive rate in tslint than eslint, but feedback about what can and can't be expressed in eslint might give eslint maintainers useful feedback.
+TSLint typically has more fine-grained type information available than ESLint, so there are probably more anti-patterns that TSLint can identify with an acceptable false-positive rate than ESLint, but feedback about what can and can't be expressed in ESLint might give its maintainers useful feedback.

 Linters can reduce the burden on reviewers by enabling computer aided code review --- helping reviewers focus on areas that use powerful